Harvey N. Davis

-Harvey Nathaniel Davis (June 6, 1881 – 3 December 1952) was an American engineer, teacher, the 3rd President of Stevens Institute of Technology in Hoboken, New Jersey, and the 57th president of the American Society of Mechanical Engineers in the year 1938-39.
+Harvey Nathaniel Davis (June 6, 1881 – December 3, 1952) was an American engineer, teacher, the 3rd President of Stevens Institute of Technology in Hoboken, New Jersey, and the 57th president of the American Society of Mechanical Engineers in the year 1938-39.
+Davis was elected to the American Academy of Arts and Sciences in 1911 and the American Philosophical Society in 1935.

 Biography

 Education and early career

-Davis was born on June 6, 1881 in Providence, Rhode Island to Nathaniel French Davis and Lydia Martin Bellows.
-He obtained his M.A. in 1903, and his Ph.D. in physics in 1906, both from Harvard University, He taught mathematics at Brown University and later returned to Harvard as a Professor of Physics and Mechanical Engineering.
+Davis was born on June 6, 1881, in Providence, Rhode Island, to Nathaniel French Davis and Lydia Martin Bellows.
+He obtained his M.A. in 1903, and his Ph.D. in physics in 1906, both from Harvard University.
+He taught mathematics at Brown University and later returned to Harvard as a Professor of Physics and Mechanical Engineering.

-In 1928 the family moved to Hoboken as Harvey N. assumed his appointment to the position of President of Stevens Institute of Technology.
+In 1928 the family moved to Hoboken as Davis assumed his appointment to the position of President of Stevens Institute of Technology.
 Davis remained well rounded, participating in activities and policy making outside of the Institute.
 Shortly after assuming his residency he joined the Hoboken Chamber of Commerce in 1928, becoming its Director in 1929 and Vice President from 1931 to 1933.

 The American Society of Mechanical Engineers

 Davis would influence the academic and industrial side of engineering through the American Society of Mechanical Engineers.
 He was a manager of the ASME from 1929 to 1930, elevating to Vice President in 1931 until 1932 and President from 1938 to 1939.

 In 1930 he orchestrated a fiftieth anniversary celebration of the society in Stevens' auditorium: the exact location in which the ASME had been founded.
-The hallmark of the festivities was a play entitled "Control: A Pageant of Engineering Progress" under the direction of Harold Burris-Meyer and G.P.
+The hallmark of the festivities was a play entitled Control: A Pageant of Engineering Progress, under the direction of Harold Burris-Meyer and G.P.
 Baker.

 Family and death

-Davis married Alice Marion Rhode on 28 June 1911.
-Their son, Nathaniel Davis was born in 1925 and would go on to become a United States Diplomat and Professor and Harvey-Mudd College.
+Davis married Alice Marion Rhode on June 28, 1911.
+Their son, Nathaniel Davis was born in 1925 and would go on to become a United States diplomat and professor at Harvey-Mudd College.